km-Poonacha/GitHubDataAnalysis/c2v_creativity/README.md

 ### Using cleaner.py

-The cleaner takes commit information from a csv (see, extracts the lines of code added and packages it into a function which can be fed into the wrapper.
+The cleaner takes commit information from a csv (see: Java_RepoCommit_sample.xlsx, row Q) , extracts the lines of code added and packages it into a function which can be fed into the wrapper.

 The commit patch indicates the lines of code added and deleted. /n+ indicates a line of code added and /n- indicates a line of code deleted.
 And the rest are lines of code that were not changed.
 This code extracts only the lines of code added, packages it into a function and run the wrapper.py to get the vectors.